-n management agreement required that states the obligation of the landowner, or esponsible party, to manage defined areas of offsite bushfire prone vegetation, in r, to ensure the conditions of no fire fuels and/or low threat vegetation and/or vegetation in a minimal fuel condition, continue to be met? > propriate evidence of the agreement or how it is to be established, shall be provided in s an addendum.
+Is a written management agreement required that states the obligation of the landowner, or another responsible party, to manage defined areas of offsite bushfire prone vegetation, in perpetuity, to ensure the conditions of no fire fuels and/or low threat vegetation and/or vegetation managed in a minimal fuel condition, continue to be met?
+No If 'Yes', appropriate evidence of the agreement or how it is to be established, shall be provided in this BMP as an addendum.